notsue/haha/README.md

 ## Usage

-Download zip-file (press red code-button, and select 'download zip')
+Download zip-file (press green code-button, and select 'download zip')

 For practical learning and experimenting the file `docs/hh_demo/hh_demo.hh` can serve as a good start.